grimsa/grimsa.github.io/_posts/2017-02-08-rest-via-soap.md

 ---
 layout:     post
-title:      A hack to expose RESTful services via SOAP
+title:      "A hack to expose RESTful services via SOAP"
+date:       2017-02-08 07:12:47
-summary:    A hack to expose RESTful services via SOAP
+summary:    "A hack to expose RESTful services via SOAP"
 categories: hacks services rest soap

-x: My audience
-x: Backend Java developers in a corporate environment
-x: Backend Java from corporate trenches
-x: I help backend java developers to transform
-x: creativity loves constraints

 ---

 Working in a corporation you sometimes face constraints that would seem strange and artificial to someone working in a small company.